-Whether you have ten parties on your calendar or just one or two, Christmas is in full swing, and now’s the time you’re meeting and mingling with new people: friends of family members, friends of friends at social gatherings, and people important to your career success and the company, product, or organization you represent at work-related soirees.
+Whether you have ten parties on your calendar or just one or two, Christmas is in full swing, and now’s the time you’re meeting and mingling with new people: friends of family members, friends of friends at social gatherings, and people important to your career success and the company, product, or organization you represent.

-When you’re having a conversation with someone and the two of you find yourselves saying “Me too!”, you know you’re hitting home runs straight to that person’s heart.
+When you’re having a conversation with someone and the two of you find yourselves saying “Really?!
+You too!”, or anything similar to it, you know you’re hitting home runs straight to that person’s heart.

 The ability to do that (which is easily learned) will win you more friends and admirers than just about anything else you do.

 Want to make a positive, lasting impression, enjoy a great conversation, and make new friends?
-Search out as many “Me too!” moments as you can, and you’re sure to succeed!
+Search out as many “Really?!
+You too!” moments as you can, and you’re sure to succeed!

 The 5 Manners of Christmas Party Conversations

-Here are five great ways to start conversations that will help you find your way to “Me too!” moments!
+Here are five great ways to start conversations that will help you quickly find your way to multiple connection points!

 Why?
 Because it’s the one thing that you already know you have in common: you both know the host(s).
-It’s a “Me too!” moment wrapped up with a bow and placed in your hands.
+It’s a connection point wrapped up with a bow and placed in your hands.